Dated And Datable Texts Mentioning Prophet Muḥammad ﷺ From 1-100 AH / 622-719 CE

 2. Dated And Datable Texts Mentioning Prophet Muḥammad From 1-100 AH / 622-719 CE

 Below is a listing of dated and datable Muslim and non-Muslim sources mentioning Prophet Muhammad.
 To put Muslim and non-Muslim accounts in a chronological perspective, the death of the Prophet happened in Rabī al-Awwal, 11 AH / June, 632 CE.
-Excluding multiples of certain objects such as milestones, coins and papyrological corpora, in total there are thirty six separate texts.
+Excluding multiples of certain objects such as milestones, coins and papyrological corpora, in total there are thirty eight separate texts.
 Twelve of these are Christian literary texts, eight were written in Syriac, two in Coptic, one in Greek and one in Armenian.
-The remaining twenty four items are dated documentary Muslim texts, twenty one are written in Arabic, two in Middle Persian and one in Arabic-Greek.
+The remaining twenty six items are dated documentary Muslim texts, twenty three are written in Arabic, two in Middle Persian and one in Arabic-Greek.
 With regard to the presentation of the texts, they are ordered chronologically irrespective of type, language or genre.

 List Of Dated And Datable Texts Mentioning Prophet Muḥammad From 1-100 AH / 622-719 CE